-Photo Equipment: We recommend bringing at least one SLR camera, a telephoto lens at least 300mm long, and a tripod or monopod.
+Photo Equipment: We recommend bringing at least one SLR camera, a telephoto lens at least 300mm long (the longer the better in this instance!), and a tripod or monopod.

 Clothing: The weather can be beautiful one minute and than wet, cold, and windy the next!
 We often stay out in the field the entire day, before sunrise and past sunset, so layers are key.
 I tend to where long johns, heavy field pants, bring rain pants, wear a long sleeved thermal, fleece, lightweight jacket, and bring a rainjacket.